Privacy

 Barbershop is global, and the app should be useful outside the United States and Canada.
 Location handling is approximate and globally tolerant by design.

-The app should not require US-only fields like ZIP code or state to make basic discovery useful.
+The app should not require US-only fields like state or exact street address to make basic discovery useful.

 Not A Legal Policy